Skip to content

 --label "dependencies"

-Capturing the report to a file keeps the issue body grounded in the actual run rather than a hand-written summary that drifts.
+Capturing the report to a file keeps the issue body grounded in the actual run.

 jobs: